5 steps to correctional management success

 Anyone can lead in good times, but leading in tough times is difficult.
 You’ve got to be strong.
 You’ve got to provide support when needed.

 This doesn’t mean you can't show feelings.
-Sometimes it's important for staff to realize we are human too and the same things that make them sad impact us as well.
-They watch our every move which includes how we act and react to bad situations.
+Sometimes it's important for staff to realize leaders are human too and the same things that make them sad impact us as well.
+They watch our every move, which includes how we act and react to bad situations.